cjdenio/frcbot-2.0/README.md

 1. Clone the repository with `git clone https://github.com/deniosoftware/frcbot-2.0`
 2. Install [Docker](https://) and Docker Compose
-3. In the `frcbot-2.0/` folder, run `docker-compose up`
+3. In the `frcbot-2.0/` folder, run `yarn install`, then `docker-compose up`
 4. Now FRCBot is available at `localhost:3000`.
 An ngrok tunnel will be automatically setup, and you can view the dashboard at `localhost:3001`.
-5. Somehow, edit the files in the Docker container.
-I think VS Code can do that.
-Maybe.
-Good luck!
+5. Run `yarn docker-autosync`, which will update the container when you make changes.